Obesity and Pregnancy

 Problems with diagnostic tests—Having too much body fat can make it difficult to see certain problems with the fetus’s anatomy on an ultrasound exam.
-Checking the fetus’s heart rate during labor also may be more difficult if you are obese.
+Checking the fetus’s heart rate during labor may also be more difficult.

 Macrosomia—In this condition, the fetus is larger than normal.
 This can increase the risk of injury during birth.
 For example, the fetus’s shoulder can get stuck after the head is delivered.
 Macrosomia also increases the risk of cesarean birth.
-Infants born with too much body fat have a greater chance of being obese later in life.
+Infants born with too much body fat have a greater chance of having obesity later in life.

-Stillbirth—The higher the woman’s BMI, the greater the risk of stillbirth.
+Stillbirth—The higher your BMI, the greater the risk of stillbirth.

 Losing weight before you get pregnant is the best way to decrease the risk of problems caused by obesity.
-Losing even a small amount of weight can improve your overall health and pave the way for a healthier pregnancy.
+If you’re overweight, losing even a small amount of weight can improve your overall health and pave the way for a healthier pregnancy.

 Increasing your physical activity is important if you want to lose weight.
 Aim to be moderately active for 60 minutes or vigorously active for 30 minutes on most days of the week.
 You do not have to do this amount all at once.
-For instance, you can exercise for 20 minutes three times a day.
+For example, you can exercise for 20 minutes three times a day.
 Pick something you like to do.
 Moderate-intensity activities include biking, brisk walking, and gardening.
 Vigorous-intensity activities include jogging, swimming laps, and heavy yard work.

 If you have tried to lose weight through diet changes and exercise and you still have a BMI of 30 or greater or a BMI of at least 27 with certain medical conditions, such as diabetes or heart disease, weight-loss medications may be suggested.
 These medications should not be taken if you are trying to get pregnant or are already pregnant.

 Bariatric surgery may be an option for people who have a BMI of 40 or greater or a BMI between 35 and 39 with major health problems caused by obesity.
-If you have weight loss surgery, you should delay getting pregnant for 12 to 24 months after surgery, when you will have the most rapid weight loss.
+If you have weight loss surgery, delay getting pregnant for 12 to 24 months after surgery, when you will have the most rapid weight loss.

 If you have had fertility problems, they may resolve on their own as you rapidly lose the excess weight.
-It is important to be aware of this because the increase in fertility can lead to an unplanned pregnancy.
+It’s important to be aware of this because the increase in fertility can lead to an unplanned pregnancy.

 Some types of bariatric surgery may affect how the body absorbs medications taken by mouth, including birth control pills.
 You may need to switch to another form of birth control.

-Despite the risks, you can have a healthy pregnancy if you are obese.
+Despite the risks of obesity, you can still have a healthy pregnancy.
 It takes careful management of your weight, attention to diet and exercise, regular prenatal care to monitor for complications, and special considerations for your labor and delivery.

 While you’re pregnant, the food you eat fuels your body and helps your fetus grow.
 Finding a balance between eating healthy foods and staying at a healthy weight is important for your health and your fetus's health.
-In the second and third trimesters, a pregnant woman needs an average of 300 extra calories a day—about the amount of calories in a glass of skim milk and half of a sandwich.
+In the second and third trimesters, you need an average of 300 extra calories a day—about the amount of calories in a glass of skim milk and half of a sandwich.
 You can get help with planning a healthy diet by talking to a nutrition counselor.
-Help also can be found at the MyPlate website from the U.S. Department of Agriculture.
+You can also find help at the MyPlate website from the U.S. Department of Agriculture.

 If you have never exercised before, pregnancy is a great time to start.
-Discuss your exercise plan with your ob-gyn to make sure it is safe.
+Discuss your exercise plan with your ob-gyn to make sure it’s safe.
 Begin with as little as 5 minutes of exercise a day and add 5 minutes each week.
-Your goal is to stay active for 30 minutes on most—preferably all—days of the week.
+Your goal is to stay active for 30 minutes on most or all days of the week.

 Walking is a good choice if you are new to exercise.
-Swimming is another good exercise for pregnant women.
+Swimming is another good exercise during pregnancy.
 The water supports your weight so you can avoid injury and muscle strain.
 It also helps you stay cool.
 Read Exercise During Pregnancy for more advice.

-Your weight should be tracked at each prenatal visit.
-The growth of your fetus also will be checked.
+Your weight should be checked at each prenatal visit.
+The growth of your fetus is also checked.
 If you are gaining less than the recommended guidelines, and if your fetus is growing well, you do not have to increase your weight gain to catch up to the guidelines.
 If your fetus is not growing well, changes may need to be made to your diet and exercise plan.

-Once you are home with your new baby, stick to your healthy eating and exercise habits to reach a normal weight.
+Once you are home with your new baby, try to stick to your healthy eating and exercise habits to reach a normal weight.
 Breastfeeding is recommended for the first year of a baby’s life.
-Not only is breastfeeding the best way to feed your baby, it also may help with postpartum weight loss.
+Breastfeeding is good for you and your baby.
+It may also help with postpartum weight loss.
 Overall, women who breastfeed their babies for at least a few months tend to lose pregnancy weight faster than women who do not breastfeed.